Quantization of conic Lagrangian submanifolds of cotangent bundles: Introduction

+We define $\Orb(\cor_N)$ for categories of sheaves and check that the usual sheaf operations (direct, inverse images, tensor product and internal $\hom$) make sense for $\Orb(\cor_N)$.
+We also check that the microsupport can be defined for objects of $\Orb(\cor_N)$.
+Almost all we have said up to now works in the orbit categories (except the gluing property, which required a vanishing $\Hom(F_i,F_i[d])$ for $d<0$, which has no meaning in $\Orb(\cor_N)$).
+In particular we can define a Kashiwara-Schapira stack $\kss^\orb(\cor_\Lambda)$ using $\Orb(\cor_N)$ instead of $\Derb(\cor_N)$.
+Since the shift functor in $\Derb(\cor_N)$ gives the identity functor in $\Orb(\cor_N)$, the Maslov class gives no obstruction to the existence of a global object in $\kss^\orb(\cor_\Lambda)$.
+We take $\cor = \Z/2\Z$ and the Stiefel-Whitney class gives no obstruction either.
+We see indeed that there exists a unique simple sheaf in $\kss^\orb(\cor_\Lambda)$.

+The category $\Orb(\cor_{M\times \R})$ carries of course less information than $\Derb(\cor_{M\times \R})$ but, for example, the monodromy of locally constant objects is not lost.
+In particular the analog of~\eqref{eq:intro_homMhomLambda} is enough to prove that the morphism $\pi_1(\Lambda) \to \pi_1(M)$ is injective.
+This implies that taking a suitable cover $M' \to M$ we have vanishing of the Maslov class and we can apply to $M'$ the results found for $M$ (in the usual categories $\Derb(\cor_\bullet)$).
+We then obtain a quantization of the pull-back of $\Lambda$ to $M'$.
+A quick study of this quantization shows that in fact the Maslov class is zero.

+To show the vanishing of the Stiefel-Whitney class, say $w$, we proceed in a similar way.
+We work with $w$-twisted sheaves and obtain a quantization by $w$-twisted sheaves.
+Again a quick study of this quantization shows that the twist $w$ has to be zero.

 {\bf Acknowledgment.} The starting point of this paper is a discussion with Claude Viterbo.
 He explained me how to construct a quantization in the sense of this paper using Floer cohomology and asked whether it was possible to obtain it with the methods of algebraic analysis.
 Masaki Kashiwara gave me the idea to glue locally defined simple sheaves under the assumption that the Maslov class vanishes.
+Claire Amiot explained me that it was possible to quotient by the shift functor, hence avoiding this vanishing assumption, in the framework of the triangulated orbit categories introduced by Keller.
 I also thank Pierre Schapira and Nicolas Vichery for many stimulating discussions.